Clan Rising

 The wagon-maker or cartwright, Middle High German wagener.
 The wheelwright who built and shod the carts and wagons was one of the most demanding trades of all, combining the skills of the joiner, the wheelwright and the smith.
 The Low German form is Wegner.
 To build a wagon was to master three trades at once: the joiner's frame, the wheelwright's dished and shrunk-iron wheel, and the smith's tyre and fittings.

-Is Wagner a German surname?
+Is Wagner German or Austrian?

 How old is the Wagner surname?